takumi-sase/takumi-sase.github.io/teach.md

 | Pointer | pointer to each data type | memory addresses |

 ### Final Year Project
+Under my supervision, students are allowed to work on any topic (Research, Development) if it is related to Computer Science.

 ### References
 1. Kolman, B., Busby, R., Ross, S. (2018) *Discrete mathematical structures*.
 6th ed.
 NJ: Pearson Prentice Hall.